 "Mediating culture through film.
 Conversations and Reflections on Filmmaking at Tartu Worldfilm Festival"

-This volume celebrates the fifth anniversary of Worldfilm, Tartu Festival of Visual Culture, containing a set of texts and articles about the topics, handled at previous festivals, as wella s texts documenting the festival itself.
-Worldfilm festival is a meeting point of various forms of documentary and anthropological filmmaking and also an arena for representation of different cultures of the world, having its more pragmatic, contemplative and more entertaining and adventurous sides.
+This volume celebrated the fifth anniversary of World Film Festival (2008), containing a set of texts and articles about the topics, handled at the first years of the festivals, as well as texts documenting the festival itself.
+World Film Festival is a meeting point of various forms of documentary and anthropological filmmaking and also an arena for represen-tation of different cultures of the world, having its more pragmatic, contemplative and more entertaining and adventurous sides.
+The book is suitable for the students in the respective study areas, as well as to the people, interested in documentary film making in Estonia, as a selection of texts is focused specifically on Estonian documentary film.
+Round table transcriptions and discussions cover the works of outstanding visual anthropological filmmakers.

 Contents